AlbinaBurlova/hse-fcs-multimodal-course/README.md

 ## Homeworks & Deadlines

-Late policy: 0.1 points per day, capped at −0.7 for that homework.
+Late policy: 1 point deducted per day late, capped at 7 points per homework.
 Re-submissions are allowed until the hard deadline; the latest counts.

 All deadlines are MSK 23:59.